The APF recognises the importance of your privacy and that you have a right to control how your personal information is collected and used.

 APF may use personal information you have provided to us, including your email address and telephone numbers to send you newsletters, or other promotional, fund-raising or educational information that you may be interested in.
 If at any time you do not wish to receive such information from us, please contact us so that our database can be amended accordingly.

 Accessing and correcting your personal information:

 Upon request, we will provide you with access to personal information we hold about you, except in the limited circumstances in which it is permitted for us to withhold this information.

 When you make a request to access personal information, we may require you to provide some form of identification so we can verify that you are the person to whom the information relates.
-In some cases, we may also request an administrative fee to cover the costs of providing access.
 We will endeavour to provide you with the information you request as soon as possible.